 You can login to your email workspace either from your domain account or directly login to webmail inbox using the email id and password you setup.
 On the GoDaddy home page, click on ‘Sign in ‘ and select ‘GoDaddy Webmail Login’ under ‘Inbox Links’ section to go to your email account.

-Watch the below demo to understand creating email account in GoDaddy workspace control center.
+Watch the video to understand creating email account in GoDaddy workspace control center.

 2. Setting Up DNS Records in Another Host